Sales

 The Selling Mistake Most Teams Make

 Most salespeople sell from their own approach.
-A Gold Mine salesperson leads with spreadsheets for every buyer.
-An Orange Sky salesperson pushes for the close before the Blue Ocean buyer trusts them.
+A Natural Gold Mine salesperson leads with spreadsheets for every buyer.
+A Natural Orange Sky salesperson pushes for the close before the Natural Blue Ocean buyer trusts them.

 This isn't a character flaw.
-It's a blind spot.
+It's a blind spot — your pitch works on you, not on your buyer.
 And it's costing your team deals.

 At Wharf Hotels, the global sales team was closing deals at an inconsistent rate.
 Same product.
 Same market.
 Different results.
 When the team learned to identify buyer approaches and flex their pitch, revenue grew 173%.